Outlook Media: History

 Outlook Publishing, Inc. was founded by co-owners and publishers Jeffrey D. Cox and Jim Ryan in the spring of 1995 with the primary purpose of publishing their paper titled Outlook.
 Ryan was editor and managed distribution while Cox managed finances, layout, and design from his home.
 The paper relied on volunteer initiative and freelance reporters to operate.
-Before Outlooks establishment, the only other GLBT focused publications in Ohio were the Gay People's Chronicle, which was based out of Cleveland, and a monthly publication from Stonewall Columbus.
+Before Outlooks establishment, the only other LGBTQ-focused publications in Ohio were the Gay People's Chronicle, which was based out of Cleveland, and a monthly publication from Stonewall Columbus.
 Outlook was created to fill the void as a news voice for the Columbus community.

 Under Cox, and Ryan's ownership, the newspaper quickly became respected as a professional news source.
 In the fall of 1998, Outlook earned five writing awards, called the Vice Versa Awards for Excellence in the Gay and Lesbian Press, from the National Gay and Lesbian Journalists Association and received third place for Best Newspaper in the weekly or bi-weekly category.
 These awards were given for the paper's approach to controversial topics and the effect they had on the Columbus community.
-For example, when Outlook published a piece about anti-gay harassment by members of the Ohio State University wrestling team, the OSU Athletic Department created mandatory sexual orientation cultural competence training for all its employees.
+For example, when Outlook published a piece about anti-gay harassment by members of the Ohio State University (OSU) wrestling team, the OSU Athletic Department created mandatory sexual orientation cultural competence training for all its employees.

 In early 1999, Outlook Publishing, Inc. was sold to Lynn Greer, Jose Rodriguez, and Malcolm Riggle operating from Riggle's offices in Worthington, Ohio.
 Within the year Rodriguez sold his share of the company to Greer and Riggle.

 In the fall of 2003, Malcom Riggle assumed sole-ownership of company operations.
 Under his leadership, Outlook Weekly became a lifestyle tabloid.
 That November, Outlook Publishing, Inc. changed names to Outlook Media, Inc. Two years later, in the fall of 2005, Outlook teamed with the Ohio Historical Society to form the Gay Ohio History Initiative.
-Also within the year, the magazine saw controversy in a surrounding Columbus, Ohio suburb.
-Some members of the Upper Arlington community tried to ban the newspaper from its libraries, but after library board discussions the paper was decided to remain available to patrons.
+Also within the year, the magazine saw controversy in a surrounding Columbus, Ohio suburb; some members of the Upper Arlington community tried to ban the newspaper from its libraries, but after library board discussions it was decided that the paper was would remain available to patrons.